 - BBB.org – Can you trust the BBB?

 - Google Reviews – Many crematories have reviews on their Google Business Page that allow you to get a feel for how they do business.

 Once you’ve whittled down your list of crematories, you can call them to request quotes or find a form on their websites to fill out.

 Here are three things you want to pay special attention to when shopping for a cremation provider:

 - Know what you’re getting: Find out exactly what is included in certain packages vs. what is being advertised.
-Ask for an itemized list so you can clearly see differences.
+Ask for an itemized list so you can clearly see the differences.

 - Watch for gotcha fees: Like any other industry, some hidden fees may be laden in your agreement.
-Many funeral homes may bill you separately for things like a death certificate and cremation permits, since these are third-party services.
-Others may try to up-sell certain amenities to you based on creature comforts they think every funeral should have.
+Many funeral homes may bill you separately for things like a death certificate and cremation permits since these are third-party services.
+Others may try to up-sell certain amenities to you based on creature comforts they think every funeral service should have.

 As I mentioned earlier, it’s common to have a memorial service for the deceased.
 But few funeral directors are going to provide use of their funeral homes for free.

 In order to save money or protect your privacy it may make sense to have a memorial service at your place of worship or at the home of a relative.